borntofrappe/the-nature-of-code/README.md

 ### Evolutionary flow field

-With this demo I intend to apply the logic of the traditional genetic algorithm to the demo created in chapter 6 which moves vehicles according to a random flow field (`the-nature-of-code\06 Autonomous Agents\Flow field\Random`).
+With this demo I intend to apply the logic of the traditional genetic algorithm to the demo created in chapter 6 to moves vehicles according to a random flow field (`the-nature-of-code\06 Autonomous Agents\Flow field\Random`).

-- instead of having multiple vehicles subject to a single flow field, each vehicle has its own field
+The demo is modified in increments and as follows:

+- each vehicle is attributed its own field; the grid of forces described by the field is ultimately the genetic information passed from generation to generation;

+- the movement of the vehicle is constrained to the edges of the window.
+Unlike the previous demo, where the vehicle would spawn on the opposite side, the entity stops by multiplying the velocity vector by `0`

-- the environment is initialized with a target, with the goal of having the field evolve to point toward the entity; the position of the target can be modified with mouse input
+- the environment includes a target, whose position is most relevant in terms of fitness function; the position is set to have the vehicles and target at opposite ends, but it is possible to reposition the target with the mouse cursor

-- the vehicles are updated to have a lifespan, so that the simulation can eventually evaluate the distance achieved by the vehicles and create a new generation

-- the population describes a collection of vehicles.
-The lifespan is for the generation instead of the individual entities, with the idea of using the entire set
+- the fitness function computes a value in the `[0, 1]` range mapping the distance between vehicle and target; `MAX_DISTANCE_VEHICLE` is helpful to provide an upper threshold, while `MIN_FITNESS` is helpful to avoid having a population whose fitness value is equal to `0`.
+In this last instance, the program would encounter an infinite loop as the `select` function would be stuck to find an impossible value

+- the population includes a variable `lifespan` to terminate the current generation after a brief amount of time; the idea is to have a new generation spawn when the timer reaches this variable, after evaluating the current generation for the most fit flow field

+- the logic of the `DNA` is included directly in the `Vehicle` entity; this is where the program computes the fitness value and where a child inherits from the two parent instances

 <!--

-- vehicle

-Todos:

-- flow field: initialize an array of flow fields and vehicles, evolve the flow field to move the vehicles toward a target (position, velocity, acceleration, distance from target, lifetime)

 - iterative selection where the genes are mapped to different features of a design and the fitness value is weighed by the amount of time devoted to each dna (mouseover)
 - continuous evolutionary sytem
   -->